yassinebelmamoun/yassinebelmamoun.github.io/content/technical-debt-explained.md

 Title: Technical Debt Explained
-Date: 2020-11-04 09:00
+Date: 2021-01-04 21:50
-Status: draft
+Category: Software Development
+Slug: technical-debt-explained

-## What is a technical debt
+## What is technical debt in software development

-Technical debt is the cumulative effect of all the tradeoffs made during the development of software that emphasize short-term gains over long-term maintainability.
+Technical debt is the cumulative effect of all the tradeoffs made during the development of software that emphasizes short-term gains over long-term maintainability.

 We measure technical debt as the cost of additional work required to move from a relatively poorly designed solution to an optimal solution.

-## Analogy with financial debt
+## The analogy of financial debt

 If technical debt is not repaid, it can accumulate 'interest', making it harder to implement changes.

-Unaddressed technical debt increases software entropy.
+And unaddressed technical debt increases software entropy.
 Ward Cunningham summarized it in an elegant manner:

 > "Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite...
 The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as [interest](https://en.wikipedia.org/wiki/Interest) on that debt.
 Entire engineering organizations can be brought to a stand-still under the debt load of an unconsolidated implementation, [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming) or otherwise."
 — [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham), 1992